DoctorMcKay/HSPI_TeslaPowerwall/README.md

 be connected to your local network (either via Wi-Fi or wired connection), and must have a static IP address configured.

+**In Gateway firmware version 20.49.0, Tesla mandated a login in order to view energy metrics on the LAN.
+Therefore, you will need to configure your customer credentials in the plugin settings, *which are different from your Tesla.com account credentials.* If you do not know your customer credentials, they may be reset from the Gateway web panel by navigating to https://your.gateway.ip and clicking through the security warning.**

 You may configure a static IP address either in your router's control panel by assigning a static DHCP lease (this feature is not available on all routers), or directly in the Gateway's web control panel.